o3de/o3de.org/content/docs/user-guide/components/reference/gameplay/input-event-bus-interface.md

 void Deactivate(const AZ::InputEventNotificationId& channelId) override;
 ```

-You can use the `GameplayNotificationBus` to work with the `InputSubComponent`\.
-For more information, see [GameplayNotifications](/docs/userguide/components/entity-system-gameplay-bus#component-entity-system-gameplay-bus-gameplaynotifications)\.
+You can use the `GameplayNotificationBus` to work with the `InputSubComponent`.
+For more information, see [GameplayNotifications](/docs/userguide/components/entity-system-gameplay-bus#component-entity-system-gameplay-bus-gameplaynotifications).

-You can find example Lua scripts and code in the `Gems\StartingPointInput\Assets\Scripts\Input` directory\.
+You can find example Lua scripts and code in the `Gems\StartingPointInput\Assets\Scripts\Input` directory.

 ## Input Event Notification Bus

-Use the following notification functions with the event notification bus interface to communicate with other components of your game\.
+Use the following notification functions with the event notification bus interface to communicate with other components of your game.

-For more information about using the event bus \(EBus\) interface, see [Working with the Event Bus \(EBus\) system](/docs/user-guide/engine/ebus/_index.md)\.
+For more information about using the event bus \(EBus\) interface, see [Working with the Event Bus \(EBus\) system](/docs/user-guide/engine/ebus/_index.md).

 ###